romeric/florence/README.md

 - A suite of advanced hyperelastic, electrostatic and electro-hyperelastic material models
 - Ability to read/write mesh/simulation data to/from gmsh, Salome, GID, Tetgen, obj, FRO, VTK and HDF5
 - Support for heterogeneous computing using SIMD, shared parallelism, cloud-based parallelism and cluster-based parallelism
+- Interface to a suite of sparse direct and iterative solvers including MUMPS, Pardiso & AMG

 In addition, the framework also provides Python interfaces to many low-level numerical subroutines written in C, C++ and Cython.